microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDirectoryRoleAssignment.md

 ---
-title: Get-EntraRoleAssignment
+title: Get-EntraDirectoryRoleAssignment
-description: This article provides details on the Get-EntraRoleAssignment command.
+description: This article provides details on the Get-EntraDirectoryRoleAssignment command.

 ms.topic: reference